About Us and our Ministry

 How do I find stuff on this site?

 Many of our articles can be reached from multiple locations.
-You can view articles by Bible Book, Theological Doctrine, by other Authors or by dozens of other categories.
+For example, articles may be listed by Bible Book, by Theological Doctrine, by other Authors, or by many other categories.

 [TOC] [FAQ] [Top of Page]

 When are you going to “modernize” the look of your site?

 Actually, we get this question in many forms, along with well-meaning advice such as “fancy up” and “add some bells and whistles”, usually from some of our closest friends.
 We certainly appreciate the input (even the occasional good-natured ribbing from our friends) and have no objections to “modernizing” the look of our site.
 For several years, I dropped out of engineering design and ran a computer graphics firm, so I love working with graphics.
 I also enjoy coding and programming, but unfortunately, most of the fanciest bells and whistles requires flash plug-ins, various scripts etc. The more features that are added to a page, the more computing power is required for loading.

 This is generally not a problem to the reader using the latest equipment and browsers, and the fastest internet connections, but a substantial portion of our readers access our site from developing and third world countries.
 We’ve been informed by missionaries from South America and the Far East that there is a shortage of available “dial-up” and “slow connection” compatible Christian sites in their ministry areas.

 In addition, our time is limited, so our primary attention is given to content and efficiency.
 Thus, we primarily aim for simple and clean but pleasing layouts rather than the slower loading fancy stuff.
 That said, we’re still adding additional features while attempting to maintain a good balance between aesthetics and functionality, and honoring our commitment to those with older equipment and slower internet services.